-Home > Blog > RA Copper VS ED Copper: Which Copper Foil for Flex PCB Substrate?
+Home> Blog> RA Copper VS ED Copper: Copper Foil for Flex Circuit Boards

-RA Copper VS ED Copper: Which Copper Foil for Flex PCB Substrate?
+RA Copper VS ED Copper: Copper Foil for Flex Circuit Boards

 Flexible PCB materials include copper, adhesive, and polyimide (PI) or pester (PET).
-For copper used for flexible PCBs (FPC), both rolled & annealed copper (RA copper) and electro deposit copper (ED copper) can be used as the substrate material.
+For copper used for flexible PCBs (FPC), both RA copper and ED copper can be used as the copper foil.

 flex PCB copper foil

-Rolled & annealed copper (RA copper) is made from a copper ingot with a thickness of about 20cm.
-The copper ingot is rolled and annealed repeatedly until its reaches the copper thickness that the flexible PCB wants.
+• RA copper copper is made from a copper ingot with a thickness of about 20cm.
+The copper ingot is rolled and annealed repeatedly until it reaches the copper thickness that the flexible PCB wants.

 Under a 1000x microscope, you can find the cross-section of RA copper foil has a layered crystal structure.